About APEC

 Australia supports economic cooperation and capacity-building activities to benefit APEC developing economies by:

-- funding projects (managed by the APEC Secretariat) that target APEC priorities including supply chain connectivity and structural reform
+- funding projects that target APEC priorities

 - supporting APEC economic policy research and analysis